BlythICS4U/a2-manxboy/README.md

 ### Problem 5

 Write a program that:
- 1. Reads the text file “Teacher data.txt” into a 2D array of Strings of size 50x3 named teacherData.
+ 1. Reads the text file "Teacher data.txt" (on Mac) or "Teacher data Windows.txt" (on Windows) into a 2D array of Strings of size 50x3 named teacherData.
 The columns of the data file represent
 ```
     <Teacher last name> <Subject area> <Number of years teaching experience>
 ```